dimitarpg13/transformers_intro/README.md

 This repo is a work in progress.

 This will be a systematic introduction to Transformers with well chosen examples starting with basic concepts such as Back-propagation, we will dive into Sequential Models, look into RNNs, LSTM models and Gated RNNs.
-We will look into Latent Semantic Analsysis, etc.
+We will look into Latent Semantic Analsysis and will look closely into the concept of Attention.